 Compare that evidence-free theater to Trump’s actual documented behavior with Putin.
 After Helsinki 2018, when Trump sided with Putin over the consensus of our own country that Russia interfered in our 2016 election, saying “I don’t see why he would have done it” in front of Putin, even Trump’s own party couldn’t stomach it.
 John McCain called it “one of the most disgraceful performances by an American president in memory.”
 Lindsey Graham - who normally defends Trump reflexively - said it was a “missed opportunity” and that the president’s weakness was “doing a lot of damage.”
 Paul Ryan insisted there was “no question” Russia interfered and Trump needed to acknowledge it.
 Even Newt Gingrich said Trump needed to clarify whether he actually intended to prefer Putin’s word over our country.
 These were Trump’s own party leaders watching their president side with Putin over American intelligence agencies on live television.
 And then Trump sheepishly “corrected” with something like: “Oopsie I meant to say “wouldn’t” not “would” - I meant to call Putin out for just one sentence but I used the wrong word and therefore everything I said was in Putin’s favor, my bad.”
 Totally absurd and proves that Trump prefers Russia to America.
 We were totally justified in investigating this strange relationship Trump has with Russia.

 Now Alaska proves nothing has changed.
 Within 48 hours Trump abandoned coordinated Western positions to parrot Kremlin talking points.
 The same president who brands himself as “no new wars” is blaming Obama for not bombing Russia over Crimea in 2014.
 So which is it: peace candidate or hawk?
 His supporters somehow hold both positions simultaneously without their heads exploding.
+The podcast bros who sold Trump as anti-war have gone mysteriously quiet on Ukraine.
+I checked in yesterday, and it seems Trump’s base is still more preoccupied with their civil war over whether their president is a pedophile than with foreign policy reversals.

 But here’s what should terrify everyone: Putin just demonstrated to every authoritarian on earth that a few hours of psychological manipulation can get an American president to abandon his allies and echo enemy propaganda.
 If this is what Putin achieves in one afternoon, what’s Xi Jinping learning about Taiwan?
 Putin published a how-to manual for exploiting American weakness that will be studied in Beijing, Tehran, and Pyongyang for decades.